 - 3.5.1 Council receives limited interest from cash investments and borrower notes.
-Any interest received is used to offset the rate required in the year received. - 3.5.2 Council has an investment in Inframax Construction Ltd. No dividends are forecast of the life the plan however if any dividends and/or subventions were to be received these would be used to repay debt.
+Any interest received is used to offset the rate required in the year received. - 3.5.2 Council has an investment in Inframax Construction Ltd. No dividends are forecast of the life the plan however if any dividends and/or subventions were to be received these may be used to repay debt.
+Council will determine how dividend revenue is applied as part of the LTP or annual plan process or by Council resolution.